chunhsienho/CarND-MPC-Project/README.md

 ## 100 millisecond latency

-In the Main.cpp , I appiled the 100 millisecond in the line 98.
+In the Main.cpp , I appiled the 100 millisecond in the line 102 in main.cpp file.
-The latecy would affect the x and y position.
+The latecy would affect the x,y vehicle velocity and the psi for the vihicle.
 The code is as follow

             px=px+v*cos(psi)*latency;
             py=py+v*sin(psi)*latency;
+            psi=psi-v/Lf*angle_steer*latency;
+            v=v+pedal_throttle*latency;

 The px,py would affect the polynomial fitting and mpc preprocessing